-San Diego The San Diego Archers maintain two archery ranges in the heart of Balboa Park in the city of San Diego.
-The fee is $2.00 per archer that can be placed in a collection box at each range.
-The fee is based on the honor system.
-The money collected goes to the maintenance of the ranges.
-Without these fees, the ranges cannot stay open, so please be sure to pay the fees.
+San Diego Archers maintain two archery ranges in the heart of Balboa Park in the city of San Diego.
+The fee for using the ranges is $2.00 per archer and can be placed in a collection box located at each range.
+The fee is based on the honor system, and 100% of the money collected goes towards the maintenance of the ranges.
+Without these fees, the ranges cannot remain open, so it is important to pay the fees.

-Both archery ranges are open from sunrise to sunset, 365 days per year.
-The San Diego Archers host 25 archery tournaments each year, open to members and non-members: 23 tournaments are at the Rube Powell Archery Range and two at the Morley Field Archery Range.
-Other organizations may host tournaments, such as the US Police and Fire Championships and the Senior Olympics.
-An archery range will be closed to public shooting during tournaments, so please check the SDA website for closures.
-When a tournament is in progress at the Rube Powell Archery Range, the Morley Field Archery Range will be open to the public and vice versa.
-Tournaments are held on the first and third weekend of each month.
+Both archery ranges are open from sunrise to sunset every day of the year.
+The San Diego Archers also host 25 archery tournaments each year, which are open to both members and non-members.
+Of these tournaments, 23 are held at the Rube Powell Archery Range, and two are held at the Morley Field Archery Range.
+Other organizations may also host tournaments at the ranges, such as the US Police and Fire Championships and the Senior Olympics.

 Morley Field Archery Range